 Jordan Earls is the lead developer and co-founder of Qtum, a hybrid blockchain that integrates a modified version of the Bitcoin core network infrastructure with an enhanced version of Ethereum’s Virtual Machine.
-He will talk about this enhancement, known as the x86 VM, which provides an x86-compatible operating system
+He will talk about this enhancement, known as the x86 VM, which provides an x86-compatible operating system for decentralized applications.

 Advancing Smart Contracts: Qtum’s x86 VM